T-Dog (The Walking Dead): Development and reception

-Zack Handlen commented in his review of the third season premiere "Seed" that "T-Dog has lines, folks", and in his review of the next episode "Sick" Handlen said that T-Dog "still is just "the black guy with that name," but at least he's getting more lines".
+Zack Handlen commented in his review of the third season premiere "Seed" that "T-Dog has lines, folks", and in his review of the next episode "Sick" Handlen said that T-Dog "still is just 'the black guy with that name,' but at least he's getting more lines".
 "Killer Within" signified the final appearance of IronE Singleton as a regular.
-Singleton was informed about his character's fate before production of the third season began, and received word of his character's imminent demise only a few weeks before filming his final episode, so he had to avoid arousing any suspicion from the public, particularly T-Dog's fans.
+Singleton was informed about his character's fate before production of the third season began, and was informed of that the death of his character was coming just a few weeks before his final episode was filmed, so he had to avoid arousing any suspicion from the public, particularly T-Dog's fans.
 T-Dog's death was heroic by design and reflected his personal life; Glen Mazzara stated that T-Dog's stint as a football player became evident as "he just heroically acts as a linebacker and just clotheslines these walkers, even at his own expense."
 Robert Kirkman commented that he and Mazzara decided to kill T-Dog because they "really wanted to put Rick and the group back on their heels.
 T-Dog had become a central part of Rick's strike team, so to speak.
 So, to have him go out in such a heroic way also shows the audience just how important and essential he was.
 Now they've lost this other key piece of their group.
 We really wanted to be coming out of this episode completely spent and unsure as to how to move forward.
 Losing T-Dog definitely helps that along.
 Plus: We definitely wanted to lose two people in this episode.
 We felt that having T-Dog die would make the audience think, "Oh my gosh, this is a crazy episode.
 We totally lost T-Dog!"
 It makes the death of Lori that much more unexpected."
 Singleton said about his character's "heroic" death: "When I read [the script], I was thankful that he would go out as a hero.
 It made me feel really appreciated."